Validation of records

 Making sure the maps are correct – the validation process

-In December 2008 we launched a “validation module” of the Bird Atlas website which enables Atlas Regional Organisers to view all the records submitted in their region and query oddities.
-We expect that the majority of these will be errors in submitting the data (e.g. selected the wrong species, transposed grid references, count typos) but there may be some questions about species identification.
+In December 2008 we launched a “validation module” of the Bird Atlas website which enabled Atlas Regional Validators to view all the records submitted in a region and query oddities.
+We expected that the majority of these would be errors in submitting the data (e.g. selected the wrong species, transposed grid references, count typos) but there could have been some questions about species identification.